openstack/cinder-specs/specs/stein/add-user-id-attribute-to-backup-response.rst

-In large scale environment, lots of backups resources were created in system, that we can only see the project to which the backup file belongs, but we cannot know which user the backup belongs to it.
+In large scale environment, lots of backups resources were created in system, that we can only see the project to which the backup file belongs, but we cannot know to which user the backup belongs.

-In order to better manage the backup files, add ``user_id`` attribute to the response body of list backup with detail and show backup detail APIs, make the backup resources more visible to the users of the project.
+Administrators would like the ability to identify the users that have created backups.

 Proposed change
 ===============

-This spec proposes that add ``user_id`` attribute to the response body of list backup with detail and show backup detail APIs.
+This spec proposes to add ``user_id`` attribute to the response body of list backup with detail and show backup detail APIs.

 Add a new microverion API to add ``user_id`` attribute